openmediavault/openmediavault-docs/installation/index.rst

 First time use:
-   If you have a screen attached, KVM or IMPI console the login screen will display the current ip address assigned for the web interface.
+   If you have a screen attached, KVM or IMPI console the login screen will display the current ip address assigned for the |webui|.
 Open your browser and type that IP address.
 The default username:password is :code:`admin:openmediavault`, the root password is the one you setup during install.
    For arm images the root password is the same as admin password.

 .. toctree::